pyista/pythonista/test/readme-check/README.md

 # readme-check

-This test ensures that every directory in the `scripts` folder has a corresponding entry in `scripts/README.md` and vice versa.
+This script is a test written for the [pythonista](https://github.com/pyista/pythonista) repository.
+It ensures that every directory in the `scripts` folder has a corresponding entry in `scripts/README.md` and vice versa.
 This is to help contributors who forget to update the readme quickly realize their mistake and fix it.

 ## Usage